kwight/debut/readme.txt

 === Debut ===

 [Debut](https://github.com/kwight/debut/) is a solid and clean responsive theme, for sharing your ideas with the world.
-Based on _s by Automattic, it is translation-ready, supports featured images, and includes a sliding menu for mobile screens.
+Make Debut your own by changing the background, colors and more with the new Theme Customizer and real-time preview.
+Based on _s by Automattic, Debut is translation-ready (French is already included), supports featured images, has five widget areas and includes a sliding menu for mobile screens.
 Debut also includes a full-width page template.

 == Instructions ==

 Make sure to create and set a menu under Appearance > Menus.
 Once you've made your menu, select it under Theme Locations > Primary Menu (this is necessary for the sub-menu indicators to appear).

+Any default widgets in widget areas can be removed or replaced by simply adding your own widgets.

 == Limitations ==